apneadiving/waterfall/README.md

   .chain { WaterfallService3.new }
   .on_dam {|errors| puts errors }
 ```
 Imagine `WaterfallService2` is dammed.
-If your service fails, you have to undo what must be undone yourself since failure can happen in the middle of the process.
-But what about all the previous services I called?
+If your service fails in the middle of the flow, what about all the changes from previous services that were called?

-Well failure has to propagate and things done **before** could be undone.
+There has to be a mechanism to allow these previous calls to be undone.

 If ever you implement a `rollback` instance method, it would be executed for each of the previously called services.
 In our example, if `WaterfallService2` is dammed and `WaterfallService1` implements a `rollback` method, it would be executed once the `on_dam` is reached.
 Obviously `WaterfallService3` has not been called nor rollback during this process.